redhat-developer/odo/docs/cli-reference.md

   odo url create
 ```

-OpenShift Do (Odo) is a CLI tool for OpenShift that uses simple, developer-focused language, so that developers don't need to be experts in Kubernetes and OpenShift in order to build and deploy applications.
+OpenShift Do (Odo) is a CLI tool for OpenShift that uses simple, developer-focused terminology, so that developers don't need to be experts in Kubernetes and OpenShift in order to build and deploy applications.

 Odo supports a fast, iterative development cycle.
 Developers can immediately start coding while Odo builds, pushes, and deploys the application in the background.
 Odo can watch for local changes to source files or binary and automatically pushes when there are changes.